netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 This requires the attacker to spoof IP adresses in an AS or fully control an AS between the attacked endpoints.
+The attacker also needs to learn of the port/IP that the client is using, either by probing the client or by reading traffic between client and server.
+(Instead of knowing the port, the attacker may flood the server with bad paths).

 An attacker can send a spoofed packet to a server.
 The packet contains a new path (for example broken or with high latency).